aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-table-manipulation/change-table-style/_index.md

 ## Prerequisites
 Before you begin, make sure you have the following in place:
 - Java Development Environment: Ensure that you have a Java development environment set up on your machine.
-- Aspose.Note for Java Library: Download and install the Aspose.Note for Java library from the [official download page](https://releases.aspose.com/note/java/).
+- Aspose.Note for Java Library: Download and install the Aspose.Note for Java library from the [download page](https://releases.aspose.com/note/java/).
 - Document Directory: Prepare a directory to store your OneNote documents.
 ## Import Packages
 In your Java project, import the necessary packages to work with Aspose.Note: